 What is aloo gobi?

-Aloo gobi (alu gobi) is a classic Indian vegetarian dish made with potatoes and cauliflower.
+Aloo gobi (alu gobi) is a classic Indian vegetarian dish with potatoes and cauliflower.
 It is usually cooked with some spices and with onion and tomatoes.
-It is a quick and easy comforting dish to be served as a side or paratha, naan, or jeera rice.
+This potato cauliflower curry is a quick and easy comforting dish served in Indian restaurants as a side dish or with paratha, naan, or jeera rice.

 How to make aloo gobi